2018 Training Program Sessions Included:

 Abuse tears the soul, and as Christ followers, we are given the unique responsibility to minister God’s healing touch through the way that we relate to others.
 This training furthers our understanding of abuse and trauma so that we are able to attune to the critical needs of those we love and care for.
 Includes: movie clips, interactive exercises, expressive art, and small group discussion on: Theology of Suffering, Brokenness, and Compassion, Understanding Abuse as a perversion of Image of God, Five types of abuse, the four primary effects of Abuse, Creating Relational Safety, Defenses of the Heart.
 Taught by MTS co-founders, Dr. Steven Tracy, M.DIV., TH.M., PH.D and Celestia Tracy, M.A., Bekah Stines, M.A., LPC Intern, and Rebecca Bloomfield.
 Also includes a special presentation by a Physician on what mentors need to understand while working with those who suffer from addictions and PTSD who need psychotropic medication during stabilization.
 10 hrs.

 Provides a foundational overview of: Sexual Exploitation, Human Trafficking, Prostitution, and "The Life, ” tactics traffickers use to groom and recruit victims, the harmful effects of pornography and its link to exploitation and trafficking, God’s heart for justice and our role.
 Includes documentaries and interactive exercises to understand how today's culture and media impacts our youth and fuels exploitation.
-Taught by Co-Author Adrienne Livingston, Director of Anti-Trafficking Initiatives, World Venture and Michele Lathrop, International Teams.
+Taught by Co-Author Adrienne Livingston, Director of Anti-Trafficking Initiatives, World Venture and Michele Lathrop, One Collective.
 6 hrs

 Mental Health and Self Care

-Crisis Intervention, Law Enforcement and Collaboration
+Crisis Intervention, Law Enforcement and Community Partners

 Practical Application of Mentoring